What are the Legal Requirements For Starting a Small Business?

 Your small business needs a name that your local and state government can use to keep track of your actions.
 Unless you’re a sole proprietor operating under your own name, you’ll need to register a Fictitious Business Name (FBN) or Doing Business As (DBA).
 The selected name will be registered with the county and then you’ll operate and file taxes under that name.
 If you’re in California, you’ll be legally required to file a DBA if you are in a sole proprietor, partnership, LLC, or corporation that is operating under a different name (different than what’s listed on the entity)..

-To get the ball rolling you must take the following steps:
+To file the business name, you must take the following steps:

-Check for availability – When starting your business, you need to know whether the name is available.
+When starting your business, you need to know whether the name is available.
 If you want to find out prior to filing, you can search the county clerk’s office database.
 As a note, you aren’t allowed to have any potentially misleading titles to the end of your name.
-Examples include:
+Examples include: Corp.
+Inc., Incorporated, and LLC.

 Obtain an EIN

-After the initial two steps, your next task is to acquire an Employer Identification Number (EIN).
+After designating the business entity and registering the business name, entrepreneurs must acquire an Employer Identification Number (EIN).
 This is your small business’ identifier for tax purposes.
 Think of it like your Social Security number but for your business.
-An EIN can be used for:
+An EIN can be used for: opening a business bank account, applying for business licenses, and filing tax returns.

 The easiest way to apply for your EIN through the IRS’ website.